danthorpe/swift-networking/README.md

 print(request.debugDescription) // POST https://my-server.com/message?greeting=Hello%20World
 ```

-But of course, doing this for every request is not desirable, properties of the server should only be configured once, and this is why it is recommended to create an API Client instead of, or in addition to a Network Client.
+But of course, doing this for every request is not desirable, properties of the server should only be configured once, and this is why it is recommended to create an API Client instead of, or in addition to, a Network Client.

 Lets assume that we want to figure out the client's geographic location by using http://ipinfo.io/.
 This is a service which performs geographic information for an IP address.
 If your application needs to connect to multiple servers, such as 3rd party servers in addition to your own 1st party server, it is a good reason to have a single Network Client with multiple API Clients.
 In this example, we can create an IpInfo client,